lookthis664/Osint-tools-colibris/README.md

 ![c3](c3.png)

 !!Update of the 10/08/2023!!
-I've added the number of days remaining for the software to the interface.
-I've finished the phone number.
-Now it will give you the carrier, the country, the timezone and whether it is valid or not.
-Tomorrow I'll be working on the email information, trying to fix a few problems.
+I've added the number of days remaining for the software to the interface, trying to fix a few problems.

 !!Update of the 11/08/2023!!
 I've changed the interface to make it easier to understand.
 For the moment there are two commands: "py main.py -u {username}" and -h.
 I'll tell you about the new interface tomorrow!